bhuvan-ganesan/quick-angular-guide/05_directives/directives.md

 ```
 **Trackby in ngFor**

-We usengFor to display a iterable items like array in a list or tabular format.
+We use ngFor to display a iterable items like array in a list or tabular format.
 For Example the following code iterates over the movies collection and displays each movie inside an ul
 ```sh
  <ul>
     <li *ngFor="let movie of movies">